Good Clinical Practice (GCP) Courses

 Target Group

-The course is designed to approach a broad audience from those who have little experience in clinical trials to those who wish to widen their knowledge of the conduct of such trials.
+Basic GCP is designed to approach a broad audience from those who have little experience in clinical trials to those who wish to widen their knowledge of the conduct of such trials.
+Roles include:

 Structure

-• The first part consists of self-learning and home-based exercises.
+• Part 1 consists of self-learning and home-based exercises.
 Participants have two weeks to complete the tasks.

-• The second part consists of a series of interactive lectures supplemented with workshops tought in one day.
+• Part 2 consists of a series of interactive lectures supplemented with workshops taught in one day.

 Course Dates